-- POLICY 1) The Agency may implement and disseminate an Image Plan (IP) that positively reflects and Disseminates its programs and services, through a variety of mediums and programs.^{loxi} - POLICY 2) The Agency may fund the promotion of the sound opportunities of redevelopment or rehabilitation of commercial and residential opportunities to the private sector.^{1xxtt} - POLICY 3) The Agency should develop designs that implement the vision of the character of which the property is located, thereby promoting an identity for Palmetto.
-30001
+- POLICY 1) The Agency may implement and disseminate an Image Plan (IP) that positively reflects and Disseminates its programs and services, through a variety of mediums and programs. - POLICY 2) The Agency may fund the promotion of the sound opportunities of Redevelopment or rehabilitation of commercial and residential opportunities to the private sector. - POLICY 3) The Agency should develop designs that implement the vision of the character of which the property is located, thereby promoting an identity for Palmetto.
+73

+TASK 1) The Agency may develop an Image Plan (IP) that includes, but is not limited to:

+- Alignment with Agency mandates.

-- TASK 1) Develop an Image Plan (IP) approved by the Agency Board that includes: - 1.
-A five-year (5) budget of estimated expenses. - 2.
-Include Agency sponsorships and promotions, programs and services. - 3.
-Agency internet presence. - 4.
-A reporting schedule.
+- A five-year (5) budget of estimated expenses.

+- 3. Agency sponsorships, promotions, programs and services.

+- 4. Agency internet presence.

+- A reporting schedule.

+- Agency branding.